navneil-naicker/password-manager-electron-react/README.md

 # Password Manager
-A minimal password manager for Windows using Electron, React and TailwindCSS.
+A minimal password manager using Electron, React and TailwindCSS.